Rodríguez’ Frida Highlights 19-20 Season

-World premieres of Robert Xavier Rodríguez’s music in 18-19 will include Romance with a Double Bass for narrator, contrabass and piano with Gary Karr, contrabass, and Harmon Lewis, piano on February 8, 2019 at the University of Texas at Dallas.
-Karr commissioned the work, which is based on a comic short story by Anton Chekhov.
-Another premiere this season will be Rodríguez’s Menasherie for SSA chorus and piano, based on animal poems by Ogden Nash.
-The Young People’s Chorus of New York City commissioned the work, and Francisco Nuñez will conduct the premiere on the YPC’s Radio Radiance series.
+World premieres of Rodríguez’s works in the 18-19 season included Romance with a Double Bass for narrator, contrabass and piano with Daniel Nix, contrabass, Mikhail Berestnev, piano and Mary-Margaret Pyeatt, narrator on February 8, 2019 at the University of Texas at Dallas.
+Gary Karr commissioned the work, which is based on a comic short story by Anton Chekhov.
+Another premiere was Rodríguez’s Menasherie for SSA chorus and piano, based on animal poems by Ogden Nash.
+The Young People’s Chorus of New York City commissioned the work, and Francisco Nuñez conducted the premiere on the YPC’s Radio Radiance series.

-In the 17-18 season, Edwin Outwater and the Orchestra of St. Luke’s gave the New York premiere of Robert Xavier Rodríguez’s The Dot and the Line (2011) for narrator and orchestra at Stern Auditorium at Carnegie Hall on October 14, 2017.
+In the 17-18 season, Edwin Outwater and the Orchestra of St. Luke’s gave the New York premiere of Rodríguez’ The Dot and the Line (2011) for narrator and orchestra at Stern Auditorium at Carnegie Hall on October 14, 2017.
 John Lithgow, 2017 Emmy Award-Winner, was the narrator.
 Commissioned jointly by the Dallas Symphony and Carnegie Hall, the work is based on the classic children’s book of the same name by Norton Juster.
 Originally for narrator and chamber ensemble (2005), the orchestral version had its world premiere in Dallas in 2012 with Jamie Bernstein, Narrator.
 A recording by Bernstein and the Music from Copland House Players is in preparation, along with a recording of the original version of Xochiquetzal by Nicholas Kitchen, violin and the New England Conservatory Percussion Ensemble, conducted by Frank Epstein.

-Last season also saw the world premiere of Above All, Women: Four Images of Gustav Klimt for String Quartet.
+17-18 also saw the world premiere of Above All, Women.
 The work was commissioned by The University of Texas at Dallas for performance by the Amernet Quartet.
 The Amernet subsequently recorded Above All, Women, along with Rodriguez’s first string quartet, Meta 4.
 The recording was released on the Albany label along with Xochiquetzal, for violin and piano, performed by Chloé Trevor and Jeff Lankov.
 Critical acclaim for the recording includes: “Transcendental music… Ignore it at your own peril… Robert Xavier Rodríguez writes expressively and approachably.
 His music is satisfyingly complex, both texturally and emotionally… Rodríguez is clearly a major voice; his music demands exploration.”
 Fanfare Magazine